Techtonica/curriculum/command-line/command-line-advanced.md

 5. Run your new tiny program on the command line by typing the filename preceded by `./`

-    First try running it with no arguments.
+    First, try running it with no arguments.
     ```bash
     ./lunch
     ```
-    You will see nothing for lunch, because we haven't specified any arguments yet.
+    You will see nothing for lunch because we haven't specified any arguments yet.
 Try running your program again, but pass in the argument `Soda`, like so:
     ```bash
     ./lunch Soda
     ```